matin0728/FunnyStories/y2024/make_me_online_for_ever.md

 # Make me online, for EVER #

-> Can write a Python script to shake mouse every 60s that running on MacOS to keep me looks
+> Can you write a Python script to shake mouse every 60s that running on MacOS to keep me looks
-> like active in chat app like Microsoft Teams.
+> like always in active state in chat app like Microsoft Teams.

     import time
     from Quartz import CGEventCreate, CGEventCreateMouseEvent, kCGEventMouseMoved, kCGMouseButtonLeft, CGEventPost